-Maryland DNR is conducting continuous monitoring in 12 Chesapeake Bay segments in 2020 and water quality mapping in one segment (Figure 1, Table 1).
+Maryland DNR is conducting continuous monitoring in 11 Chesapeake Bay segments in 2021 and water quality mapping in one segment (Figure 1, Table 1).
 This design comprises monthly water quality mapping cruises with three continuous monitoring sites in the segment.
-Monitoring covered in this QAPP will primarily be conducted April through October 2020.
+Monitoring covered in this QAPP will primarily be conducted April through October 2021.

-Continuous monitoring sites (Table 3) will be deployed by the end of April, 2020 and most will be removed by the end of October, 2020 in each of 12 Maryland Chesapeake Bay segments (Figure 1).
-Sites in the Patapsco River, Potomac River, Gooses Reef, as well as sites associated with the National Estuarine Research Reserve (NERR) System will be deployed year-round, weather permitting.
-Site locations may be adjusted in 2021 to relocate sites where three-year assessments are complete.
+Most continuous monitoring sites (Table 3) will be deployed by the end of April, 2021 and most will be removed by the end of October, 2021 in each of 11 Maryland Chesapeake Bay segments (Figure 1).
+Sites in the Patapsco and Potomac Rivers, as well as sites associated with the National Estuarine Research Reserve (NERR) System will be deployed year-round, weather permitting.
+Also, deployment of four sites scheduled for the Back and Potomac Rivers, and the mainstem Chesapeake Bay off of Havre de Grace and Sandy Point State Park, as well as four sites in Maryland's Coastal Bays (not covered in this document) will be delayed until later in the year due to financial constraints associated with the Covid-19 pandemic (See Disclaimer on Page v).
 Sites are generally located in shallow water habitats to provide spatial diversity within the segment.
 Where applicable, continuous monitoring sites will be used as calibration sites for water quality mapping cruises.
 Continuous monitoring sites will be serviced on a two to four week basis unless water quality readings demonstrate that more frequent service intervals are required.
-One deep water station will also be serviced on a monthly basis.
 Results since 2003 indicate that the YSITM V2 model sondes can be deployed for two-week periods throughout most of the annual sampling period without compromising data integrity.
 YSITM EXO2 model sondes are equipped with more advanced anti-fouling technology and can, therefore, be deployed for up to a month without compromising data integrity.
-At the Gooses Reef deep water station, deployment will be for thirty days based on the assumption that less biofouling occurs in deeper water.
 Sites deployed year round will be exchanged monthly between November and March under the assumption that less biofouling, which may compromise data integrity, occurs during cold weather months.
-Should both of these assumptions prove untrue, deployment duration will be reevaluated.
+Should both of these assumptions prove untrue, deployment duration will be re-evaluated.

 During each site visit, instruments in the water will be checked against the replacement instrument, as well as another HydrolabTM or YSITM instrument to provide a third comparison.
 A discrete water sample will be collected for chlorophyll, pheophytin, and turbidity (using total suspended solids---TSS) calibration during each site visit.
-At five sites associated with the NERR System, as well as one site associated with a designated National Marine Sanctuary, a subset of nutrients (VSS, NH4, PO4, NO2, NO23, TN, TP) will be collected (Table 9).
+At five sites associated with the NERR System, as well as one site associated with a designated National Marine Sanctuary, a subset of nutrients (VSS, NH4, PO4, NO2, NO23, TDN, TDP) will be collected (Table 9).
 The same protocols and naming conventions outlined in the Chesapeake Bay Mainstem 117(e) grant and the approved Quality Assurance Project Plan (QAPP) for the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program - Chemical and Physical Properties Component will be observed.
 No samples will be collected by DNR at two sites deployed adjacent to the National Aquarium in Baltimore.